tmtxt/tmtxt.github.com/tmtxt-async-tasks.md

 bottom.
 After finishing execution, it will wait for 5s (can be changed) and then close the window automatically.

+# Stop all current async tasks

+This function helps you stop all currently running async tasks.
+The function name is `tat/kill-all`

+# Jump to the end of the output buffer

+Sometimes, the point in the output buffer stucks somewhere in the middle of the output buffer and will not auto scroll for user to track the progress.
+Activate this function to fix it.

+{% highlight cl %}
+(global-set-key (kbd "C-c C-n") 'tat/move-to-bottom-all)
+{% endhighlight %}

 # Using in your code

 In you code, if you want to to execute a shell command, call the function